PacificBiosciences/pbsv/README.md

 If you get `Illegal instruction` upon execution of `pbsv`, then your CPU is not supported.
 A modern (post-2008) CPU with support for [SSE4.1 instructions](https://en.wikipedia.org/wiki/SSE4#SSE4.1) is required.

+### Why do I have to use `--median-filter` for CLR data?
+I'm not sure how deep your knowledge goes for the PacBio technology.
+You might know that each ZMW contains a polymerase that sequences one SMRTbell, which consists of your piece of DNA, we call insert, and PacBio's hairpin adapters.
+This SMRTbell is being processed once the acquisition starts and ends when either the polymerase dies or the acquisition ends.
+Depending how large your insert and how long the movie time is, it might happen that you read the same molecule multiple times.
+In this case, a ZMW has multiple subreads (also called CLR), originating from the same insert, from the forward and reverse strands.
+If we were to align all subreads to the genome and call SVs, it will happen that we call SVs that have support from multiple subreads, but all of them are from the same ZMW.
+In NGS you would call that PCR duplicates or some would refer to them as technical replicates.
+One does not want to account evidence more than once per ZMW aka per molecule.
+The median filter picks one subread per ZMW, to be precise the subread of median length, to have exactly one evidence per molecule.
+If you don't use it, you will get false positive SV calls and the genotypes will be wrong.

 ## Full Changelog
  * **2.2.0**:
    * Add duplications and copy number variations